ICWeiner/FEUP-FSI/CTF_Writeup_4.md

 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/ctf4img5.png "Title")

+Question 1:
+"What is the line of code where the vulnerability is found?"
-- Analyzing the supplied main.c we found that the vulnerability was in line 12 - gets(buffer) - since it allows us to write outside the supposed place allocated for the variable that is being changed (buffer overflow attack).
+- Analyzing the supplied main.c we found that the vulnerability was in line 12 - gets(buffer).  gets() is a C function that reads a byte from the stdin until \0 or \n is found.

+Question 2:
+"What does the vulnerability allow you to do?"
+- This vulnerability allow us to overwrite the value of the return address, inject shellcode, and then jump to that code, which will be executed automatically.

 - We used gdb to analyse program and found that 108 is the offset we need to alter the return adress.